‘Bold And The Beautiful’ Spoilers For Friday, July 6: Hope Wants Liam & Won’t Share, Steffy Ready To Wed,

 Brooke had told Ridge that Hope was pregnant.
 Ridge’s immediate reaction was that they would support Hope through the pregnancy and that it would be tough for her to watch Liam, Steffy and Kelly have a happy life together.
 Brooke did not believe that to be the case.
 She thought that Steffy and Liam wouldn’t get married now that Hope was pregnant.
 The Bold and the Beautiful spoiler video shows Ridge telling Brooke, “He’s not leaving Steffy, it’s not going to happen.”

 Brooke will encourage her daughter to fight for her man, according to the latest Bold and the Beautiful spoilers.
-She is still convinced that Hope and Liam belong together, and that if it wasn’t for Wyatt interfering at the wedding, they would be happily married now.
+She is still convinced that Hope and Liam belong together and that if it wasn’t for Wyatt interfering at the wedding, they would be happily married now.
 Brooke believes that since Steffy and Liam are not married yet, Liam is fair game.
 The stakes are now even since both ladies will have a child with the Spencer heir, and he will have to make a decision between them.

 “I don’t want to be in a situation where I have to share you.”